17 August 2013

 Our thanks go to Steven and David who tested their kits for these SNPs.

-Bnei Yahya project members who are interested to discuss whether testing their kits for SNPs L816-L818 would make sense in the context of further study of our cluster are welcome to contact the project administrator.
+Members of our project who are interested to discuss whether testing their kits for SNPs L816-L818 would make sense in the context of further study of our cluster are welcome to contact the project administrator.